Ed Wagner, MD, MPH

 Michael Von Korff, ScD

 Dr. Von Korff is scientific advisor to the MacColl Center and a former co-investigator for the Improving Chronic Illness Care program.
 He is senior investigator at Kaiser Permanente Washington Health Research Institute, the research arm of Kaiser Permanente (formerly Group Health Cooperative), where he has worked since 1983.
 His major research interests are the management and outcomes of depression and of chronic pain among primary care patients, patients with comorbid chronic conditions, and determinants of disability and health care use in these patient populations.
 He has worked on a series of World Health Organization studies, including the World Mental Health Surveys.
 Dr. Von Korff is a fellow of the Society for Behavioral Medicine and the Association for Health Services Research. [bio]

 Judith Schaefer, MPH

 Judith Schaefer is Senior Research Associate Emeritus (Retired) at the MacColl Center and Kaiser Permanente Washington Health Research Institute.
 A key member of the Improving Chronic Illness Care program, Ms. Schaefer directed the Self-Management Support Learning Community for New Health Partnerships: Improving Care by Engaging Patients, a Robert Wood Johnson Foundation-funded program in the Institute for Healthcare Improvement.
 She co-chaired the Self-Management Workgroup for the Bureau of Primary Health Care’s Health Disparities Collaboratives.
-She is a faculty member with the Institute for Healthcare Communication, and is a trainer for Stanford Patient Education Research Center’s Chronic Disease Self-Management Program.
+She is a faculty member with the Institute for Healthcare Communication, and was a trainer for Stanford Patient Education Research Center’s Chronic Disease Self-Management Program.
 Ms. Schaefer retired in October 2018. [bio]

 Dona Cutsogeorge, MA